futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 • northstar - object containing the calibrated goal structure with original_dream, achievable_goal, timeframe, and success_metrics.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
 • overview – one string summarizing the student's educational journey and how Futureproof's mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
-IMPORTANT: Only mention the flexible "3-12 months" timeframe if necessary.
+IMPORTANT: Only mention the flexible "6-12 months" timeframe if necessary.
 Generally refer to "this journey", "your path", or "these 10 milestones".
 • milestones – array of 10 objects where each object has { number (1-10),
        focus (primary skill/theme),
-       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, courseId, url, benefit},
-       subgoal {title, description, deliverable, alignment, learnworlds_assignment_id} }
+       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, courseId, url (format: https://learn.futureproofmusicschool.com/path-player?courseid=[courseId]), benefit}, subgoal {title, description, deliverable, alignment, learnworlds_assignment_id} }
    - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals.
    - NOTE: The "subgoal" field contains a personalized assignment that applies course knowledge toward the northstar goal.
 Each subgoal should progressively build toward achieving the northstar, with Milestone 10's subgoal essentially completing the northstar goal.